When you’re looking to improve your customer experience, it’s important to put yourself in your customers’ shoes.

 To get this information, you’ll need to ask your customers directly through customer feedback surveys.

 Asking for customer feedback will help you spot any areas of friction at specific touchpoints along a customer journey map and allow you to pinpoint where you need to change or improve the customer experience overall.

 For example, many people won’t bother contacting tech support if there’s a flaw in your online checkout process.
 If they can get through the process, they’ll deal with the inconvenience and move on without giving you feedback.
 And inconvenient experiences are just one of many factors that contribute to diminished customer trust.

 However, when a customer is specifically asked to give feedback, they’re more likely to share their frustrations, including an inconvenient checkout experience.
 If you don’t know about these points of frustration, you won’t be able to solve the problems and ease the experience for new and returning customers.

 Customer feedback surveys provide you with the opportunity to see what is and isn’t working at your various customer touchpoints, so you can make data-based decisions to close the gaps in your customer experience.

 For example, with Delighted Net Promoter Score (NPS) surveys, you can customize your NPS question and send the survey at particular touchpoints to assess and measure loyalty.
-Choose to send the survey after a recent transaction, or even throughout a customer’s onboarding with your product or service.
+Choose to send the survey after a recent transaction, or even throughout a customer’s onboarding with your product or service using our NPS software.

 These questions can include: